 NOTE: Unlocking bootloader will ERASE EVERYTHING ON YOUR ANDROID!
 Backup anything important before preceding, you have been warned!

 NOTE: This is part of HighOnAndroid “Android Root 101” series.

 Which devices are supported by this Bootloader Unlock Method?

 Now, this bootloader unlocking method will work for all Android devices except for the following:

 - Samsung devices that can be rooted have unlocked bootloader so you can skip this step.
 Newer Snapdragon U.S. models on Galaxy S7, S7 Edge, S8, S8 Plus, Note 8, S9, and S9 Plus all have locked bootloaders and there is NO WAY to unlock the bootloader on those.
 However, you can get the Exynos international models which have unlocked bootloaders.

-- Most LG, HTC, Huawei, Motorla, and Xiaomi devices require the user to get unlock code through their website to unlock the bootloader, I should have an updated guide for all soon.
+- Most LG, HTC, Huawei, Motorla, and Xiaomi devices require the user to get unlock code through their website to unlock the bootloader, see below for brand-specific guides:

 Android devices guaranteed to work on: